DPotoyan/Chem324/_build/Lec4-3.md

 \tilde{\nu}_{J+2,J+1}-\tilde{\nu}_{J+1,J}=2\tilde{B}
 $$

-Thus be measring this spectrl line difference we can extract structural information about the molecule, e.g compute moment of intertia!
+Thus be measuring this spectral line difference, we can extract structural information about the molecule, e.g. compute the moment of inertia!

 ## Rotational-virbational transitions

-Rotational transictions often accompany the transitions in vibrational levels.
-The simplest  model for joint virbatonal and rotaitonal transitions is combination of harmonic oscillator with rigid rotor models:
+Rotational transitions often accompany the transitions in vibrational levels.
+The simplest  model for joint vibrational and rotational transitions is a combination of a harmonic oscillator with rigid rotor models:

 $$
 E_{v,J} = h\nu(n+1/2)+BJ(J+1)
 $$

-The selection rules for harmonic oscillator and rigid rotor are $\Delta v =\pm 1$ and $\Delta J \pm 1$ respectively.
+The selection rules for harmonic oscillator and rigid rotor are $\Delta v =\pm 1$ and $\Delta J \pm 1$, respectively.

 ![](./images/rovib1.png)